 Clearly, the adoption of digital technology is accelerating.
 Although the technology is complicated, the benefits to your patients and your practice are easy to see.
 Consider the following workflows:

-Capturing a Digital Impression with an Intraoral Scanner
+AT YOUR OFFICE -OPTION 1: Capturing a Digital Impression with an Intraoral Scanner

 Using a handheld digital scanner, you can obtain a digital impression of your patient’s teeth and soft tissues.